 \section{Numerical simulations}

-To generate saturated packings, we used a slightly modified method of tracing available regions where particles can be placed, described in \cite{Wang1994, Ebeida2012, Zhang2013} and our previous studies \cite{Haiduk2018, Kasperek2018}.
-A summary reads as follows: the packing, essentially three-dimensional, is initially divided into identical cubic voxels.
-All voxels wholly contained in one of the particles' exclusion zone (a ball of two times larger radius) are marked inactive.
-New particles are sampled only from active voxels, not entirely contained in an exclusion zone.
-When the number of unsuccessful adsorption trials exceeds some threshold value, each voxel is divided into eight smaller ones.
-Then, each of them is rechecked if it will be active.
-This increases the efficiency of sampling and enables us to detect packing saturation -- if the packing is saturated, all voxels will be marked inactive.
-This method had to be adapted to our model -- particles' centres could be adsorbed only on the virtual surface, so all voxels that did not intersect the virtual surface were immediately marked inactive.
-Thus, the voxels were eventually discarded, either because they lay outside of the surface or were covered by an exclusion zone of a sphere that was already placed in the packing.
+To generate saturated packings, a slightly modified method was used of tracing available regions where particles can be placed, described in \cite{Wang1994, Ebeida2012, Zhang2013} and the authors' previous studies \cite{Haiduk2018, Kasperek2018}.
+In the summary, the three-dimensional packing is initially divided into identical cubic voxels.
+All voxels entirely contained in one of the particles' exclusion zone (a ball of two times larger radius) are marked inactive.
+New particles are sampled only from active voxels, not entirely contained in the exclusion zone.
+When the number of unsuccessful adsorption trials exceeds certain threshold value each voxel is divided into eight smaller ones.
+Then, each of them is rechecked if it is active.
+This increases the efficiency of sampling and enables assessing packing saturation -- if the packing is saturated, all voxels are marked inactive.
+This method needed adaptation to the investigated model -- particles' centres could be adsorbed only on the virtual surface, so all voxels that did not intersect the virtual surface were immediately marked inactive.
+Thus, the voxels were eventually discarded either because they lay outside the surface or were covered by the exclusion zone of a sphere that had already been placed in the packing.

-We investigated the properties of packings for various pairs of parameters $A$ and $\lambda$ for $A \in [0.008, 8]$ and $\lambda \in [0.08, 80]$, notably spanning both smaller and larger length scales compared to particle diameter $D$.
-As we show in the next parts of the manuscript, we were able to discern reasonably large deviations from the flat-surface case in some packing characteristics for surface waviness on up to one order smaller scale than the ball's size.
+The properties of packings were investigated for various pairs of parameters $A$ and $\lambda$ for $A \in [0.008, 8]$ and $\lambda \in [0.08, 80]$, notably spreading both smaller and larger length scales compared to particle diameter $D$.
+As the paper will present further on, reasonably large deviations were noted, compared to the flat-surface case, in some packing characteristics for surface waviness on up to one order smaller scale than the ball size.
 For each set of parameters, $10^3$ independent packings were generated for better statistics and to estimate the statistical error.
-The standard deviation was estimated assuming packing fractions in the individual packings follow a normal distribution, justified by previous studies \cite{Pedersen1993, Ciesla2017scaling, Ramirez2019, Baram2021}.
+The standard deviation was estimated assuming that packing fractions in individual packings follow a normal distribution, which is justified by previous studies \cite{Pedersen1993, Ciesla2017scaling, Ramirez2019, Baram2021}.